gumaerc-testorg/21m.302-spring-2005/content/pages/syllabus.md

 Course Description
 ------------------

 In this subject, we explore the harmonic, melodic, and formal practices of western music, principally the so-called "Classical" idiom of central Europe, ca. 1750-1825.
-Topics include a quick review of material covered in [21M.301](/courses/21m-301-harmony-and-counterpoint-i-spring-2005), chromatic harmony (viio7, bII6, and chords of the augmented sixth), and chromatic modulation; lecture study and discussion are complemented by work in the keyboard laboratory and sight-singing laboratory.
+Topics include a quick review of material covered in [21M.301](/courses/21m-301-harmony-and-counterpoint-i-spring-2005), chromatic harmony (vii{{< sup "o7" >}}, bII{{< sup "6" >}}, and chords of the augmented sixth), and chromatic modulation; lecture study and discussion are complemented by work in the keyboard laboratory and sight-singing laboratory.
 All areas of study will be integrated in a semester-long project of composing a theme and two variations in Classical style.

 Subject Components
 ------------------